-Once your feelings appear to be more manageable to you, then we can begin processing the memories.
+Once your feelings appear to be more manageable, then we can begin processing the memories.
 We start by identifying possible distressing memories and current situations that cause emotional distress.

 In general, those with a single traumatic event which occurred in adulthood can be treated in 3 to 5 EMDR sessions.

 If you’ve had many traumas, you may need a longer treatment.
 Your age when you first experienced the traumatic stress is an important factor in determining how long treatment will take.